zachmay/inventorium/report.md

         :> Post '[JSON] AuthResponse
 ```

-The official GHC documentation on type-level literals [3] goes into more detail, but here the `"api"` is
+The official GHC documentation on type-level literals [XXXX] goes into more detail, but here the `"api"` is
 a string literal at the *type* level, not the *value* level.
 Servant defines a type-level operator `:>`
 that joins two types together.
 The result is a chain of elements that our type-level API definition is
 concerned with.